alcun/John-Martyn-Tribute-Page/README.md

 CURRENT VERSION:
-Working tribute page with pictures, lyrics and link to biography
+Working tribute page with pictures, video lyrics and link to biography

 TO DO:

-Reconfigure repository and 'git pages' so I can display individual projects (fix 404 error)

 Perhaps add some more pictures/layout/interview/audio

+TEST